Stereotactic Needle Biopsy

-- Stereotactic biopsies are outpatient procedures, minimally invasive, well tolerated, and widely available throughout the U.S. and most developed countries.
+Stereotactic biopsies are minimally invasive, well tolerated, and widely available.

 How is this test performed?

-- Similar to any biopsy, the most important risk associated with a stereotactic biopsy is bleeding.
-Generally, there is very little bleeding associated with the procedure, although rarely, a hematoma, or a pocket of blood, will collect at the site of the biopsy.
-This can be slightly uncomfortable but should resolve over the next few days.
-If there is severe pain following the procedure, you should contact your healthcare provider immediately.
+In some cases, a pocket of blood, or a hematoma, will collect in the area of the biopsy.
+This can be uncomfortable, but should resolve over the next few days.
+If there is severe pain following the procedure, you should contact your provider right away.

 How do you receive the results of your core needle biopsy?